ChainAgnostic/CAIPs/CAIPs/caip-25.md

-can be keyed to a specific [CAIP-2][], or to a [CAIP-104][] namespace; if the latter defines a [CAIP-2][] profile, a `scopes` array MAY be set within it containing multiple [CAIP-2][] strings; this is functionally equivalent to defining multiple identical `scopeObjects`, each keyed to one [CAIP-2].
-See [CAIP-217][] for more details on the structure of these objects.
+can be keyed to a specific [CAIP-2][], or to a [CAIP-104][] namespace; if the latter defines a [CAIP-2][] profile, a `scopes` array MAY be set within it containing multiple [CAIP-2][] strings; this is functionally equivalent to defining multiple identical `scopeObjects`, each keyed to one of the [CAIP-2][]s listed in the `scopes` array.
+See [CAIP-217][] for more details on the structure of the typed objects included in these arrays.

 If any properties in the required scope(s) are not authorized by the respondent, a failure response expressive of one or more specific failure states will be